patrat88/rosalind/README.md

 # Rosalind
-Rosalind.info

-Repository which contains the solution of exercises from Rosalind.info
+Repository which contains the solution of exercises from rosalind.info